testdriverai/demo-pubnub/README.md

 # The best way to debug your PubNub app

 It's hard to catch bugs.
-It's even harder to catch them when you're working with multiple clients, servers, and networking between them.
+It's even harder to catch them when you're working with multiple clients, servers, and networking between them - like when building with PubNub.
 Even when you find them, describing the steps to reproduce and opening a support ticket can be its own challenge.

-Today, we'll cover the best technique for debugging PubNub apps, [Dashcam](https://dashcam.io).
+Today, we'll cover the best technique for debugging complex PubNub apps, [Dashcam](https://dashcam.io).
 This guide will help you, and PubNub support, debug your app quickly.
 After all, any time spent on bugs is time that could be spent on features!

-## Introducing Dashcam

 https://github.com/dashcamio/demo-pubnub/assets/318295/41e4e50f-38c6-4166-8587-d134a3f5e66d

 [_See the full Dashcam demo here._](https://app.dashcam.io/replay/64b9a08096497100601dbfdf?share=xrsbBettcayvHD2gMglQjg)

 Dashcam is a screen recorder for debugging.
 It's an all-in-one debugging tool that makes it simple to find and fix bugs in complex apps.
-When you encounter an error, Dashcam will play back your screen in sync with terminal, logs, and network requests in a format called a "Dash."
+When you encounter an error with PubNub, Dashcam will play back your screen in sync with terminal, logs, and network requests in a format called a "Dash."

-Note that Dashcam is free for individuals and local first.
-Nothing gets uploaded without your review and approval.

 This form of debugging is known as time-travel debugging.
 Time Travel Debugging (TTD) can help you debug issues easier by letting you "rewind" your desktop, instead of having to reproduce the issue until you find the bug.